 The autologous adipose stromal vascular fraction (SVF) procedure involves obtaining fat (adipose) tissue-derived stem cells, which are used in various autoimmune, urologic, neurologic, pulmonary, ophthalmologic and orthopedic applications for patients.
 For orthopedic conditions, adipose-derived stromal vascular fraction (collection of stem cells) is being used in patients with ligament/tendon injuries, chondromalacia, osteoarthritis (OA), osteonecrosis of the femoral head, back/neck pain and more.

-The Cell Surgical Network IRB-approved procedure yields 10 million to 40 million stem cells.
-After harvesting the cells are either immediately used for banked in a CSN afilliate stem cell bank.
-The cells are cryopreserved for future use and expanded to hundreds of millions of autologous stem cells.
+The CSN IRB-approved procedure yields 10 million to 40 million stem cells.
+After harvesting the cells are immediately used.

-The stem cell procedure itself requires 4 -5 hours.
-First, the doctor will administer a twilight anesthetic, and then make a small incision in an area of the body with fatty tissue, such as buttocks or stomach.
-Approximately 100 – 200 mL of adipose tissue will be harvested via liposuction.
+The stem cell procedure itself requires about 4 hours.
+First, the doctor may administer a twilight anesthetic, and then make a small incision in an area of the body with fatty tissue, such as buttocks or stomach.
+Approximately 60 mL of adipose tissue will be harvested via liposuction.